-Dean currently serves as a Toronto Director of the Criminal Lawyers’ Association.
+Dean currently serves on the Executive of the Criminal Lawyers’ Association as the Assistant Secretary.

 Richelle Cickello earned a Bachelor of Arts in Psychology from the University of Windsor in 2007.
 She graduated with Academic Distinction from the Accelerated Paralegal program at St. Clair College in 2012.

 Richelle’s paralegal internships include the Windsor Crown Attorney’s office, Community Legal Aid clinic at the University of Windsor, Citizen’s Advocacy clinic, Multicultural Council of Windsor and Essex County, and the Windsor Essex Bilingual Legal Clinic.
 She has held a paralegal license with the Law Society of Upper Canada since 2013.

 Richelle has completed training in Office of the Independent Police Review Director (OIPRD) procedures, and has experience in Customs and Intellectual Property law.

 Paul Socka is an associate at Embry Dann LLP, practicing at both the trial and appeal levels.
 He received his law degree from the Queen’s University of Faculty of Law in 2018, graduating as the gold medalist.
 While in law school, he worked with the Queen’s Prison Law Clinic, representing federal inmates at disciplinary hearings and before the Parole Board of Canada, and participated in the Gale Cup Moot, receiving the Peter Cory Factum Prize for best written argument.